2 Questions to ask before you quit your creative dream

-Some of us are chasing the feeling of meaning, of being in flow, where we connect with something bigger than ourselves and the daily-ness of our lives.
-We want to know what we are here for.
-And we feel our creativity is the link.
+You might be trying to bring more creativity into your life by doing some type of creative work.
+You might not be particularly good, or really know what you’re doing but you had this idea, this dream of something great.
+You may be chasing the feeling of meaning, of being in the flow, where you connect with something bigger than yourself and the daily-ness of your lives.
+You want to know what you’re here for and you feel our creativity is the link.

 Thing is, the meaning and feeling of flow don’t often come straight away when we create.
 Far from it.
-Those specific feelings can come after we’ve been creating a while.
+Those specific feelings can come after we’ve been creating for a while.
 But there are so many other creative benefits we can focus on instead.
+Simply having some alone time is a top benefit.

 Benefits like gaining knowledge, insight, self-respect, confidence and pride in myself.